marvinruder/rating-tracker/README.md

 A web service fetching and providing financial and ESG ratings for stocks.

+> [!CAUTION]
+> Due to multiple data providers having implemented paywalls that cannot be circumvented easily, the Rating Tracker project is unable to continue further.
+It is sunset and will only receive critical security updates, waiting to be archived later this year.

 ## Features

 #### Stock List with sorting and filtering